Skip to content

 How is a VIN Structured?

-A VIN contains 17 characters and is broken into three main sections:
+Every VIN contains 17 characters divided into three functional sections:

 1. WMI – World Manufacturer Identifier (Characters 1-3)